MalteHartwig/effective-typescript/README.md

 3. `App.tsx` tries to override `onLogout`.
 This could interfere with the dispatch prop and is now flagged by the compiler.
 4. `title` is supposed to be an "OwnProp" to be passed when creating the component.
 We have to merge `{ title: string }` to the `ProductProps` which will cause the compiler to flag the missing prop in `App.tsx`.

+### Make util method parameters more flexible

+`renderPriceWithCurrency` accepts a `Product` as a parameter and renders some of its attributes.
+While neat in the code, it does introduce quite some boilerplate in the test and narrows down the use of the method to only `Product`.
+1. Let's change the parameter type to `{ price: number, currency: string }`.
+2. Miraculously, this does not result in compile errors. `Product`, while not an explicit sub type, does match all attributes of this type.
+3. To avoid defining the types of the attributes twice, we can use `Pick`: `Pick<Product, 'price' | 'currency'>`.
+This will result in the same type but will stay in sync in case we change `currency` to an enum, for example.
+4. Next, delete the mock `Product` in the test and instead pass an object with just those two attributes: `renderPriceWithCurrency({ price: 6, currency: 'SGD' })`.
+This make the test more robust against changes to `Product`.
+5. In the future, any type with `price` and `currency` can also use this method without having to overload or copy it.
+Imaging a type `Invoice`, for example.

 ## Further reading
 * [TypeScript Advanced Types](https://www.typescriptlang.org/docs/handbook/advanced-types.html) explains basic ways to create new types from existing ones, for example Union Types, Literal Types, and Type Guards.
 * [TypeScript Utility Types](https://www.typescriptlang.org/docs/handbook/utility-types.html) are another way to modify existing types.
 Examples are `Pick`, `Partial`, and `ReturnType`.